 - $550 annual fee.

 The Platinum Card® from American Express is one of the premier credit cards for people who love premium perks.
 The card grants users Uber VIP status and free rides in the United States up to $15 per month.
 Users are also eligible for a $20 Uber ride bonus in the month of December.
 On top of that, users get access to the Amex Centurion lounge locations, which are often touted as the best airline lounges.
 Centurion lounges often have places for travelers to shower and even offer complimentary beverages.
 They are some of the best spots to relax before an upcoming flight.

 Earn American Express Membership Rewards

 Beyond luxury perks, The Platinum Card® from American Express also packs a punch when it comes to earning users American Express membership reward points.
-Cardholders are eligible to earn 5x points on flights booked directly through airlines or with Amex travel and 5x points on prepaid hotels (again booked on Amex travel).
-All other purchases net users 1x point per dollar spent.
-Currently, new card holders are eligible for the following welcome bonus: Earn 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.
+Cardholders are eligible to 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel and 5X Membership Rewards® points on prepaid hotels booked on amextravel.com.
+Currently, new cardholders are eligible for the following welcome bonus: Earn 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.

 For rates and fees of The Platinum Card® from American Express, please click here.

 Cardholders will receive $320 in statement credits on select streaming and wireless telephone services purchased directly from U.S. service providers (up to $20 per month) through December 2020.

 The information related to the Citi® Double Cash Card has been independently collected by ValuePenguin and has not been reviewed or provided by the issuer of this card prior to publication.

 Compare credit cards for people with excellent credit